OdlBB/ATFE0015-1-Fractality-as-a-health-indicator/README.md

 # Fractality in Heart Rate Signals - Master's Thesis

 This repository contains the code developed for my master's thesis on fractality in heart rate signals.
-The aim of the thesis was to explore the presence of fractal patterns in biological data and investigate their potential implications.
+The aim of the thesis is to explore the presence of fractal patterns in biological data and investigate their potential implications.

 ## Contents